pnpm/pnpm.io/docs/completion.md

 Added in: v4.9.0

-pnpm supports command line tab-completion for Bash, Zsh, and Fish shells.
+Unlike other popular package managers, which usually require plugins, pnpm supports command line tab-completion for Bash, Zsh, Fish, and similar shells.

 To setup autocompletion, run: